GRID V8: AI Guidance for College and Career Decisions

 - whether serious mentors are nearby

-- whether peers are building, drifting, competing, hiding, growing, or performing
+- whether their peers are building, drifting, competing, hiding, growing, or performing

 - what standards become normal